Discount Model - Customer Order

 • Discount in Kind

-A discount in kind can be entered instead of an amount or percentage.
-The item number of the item offered at no extra cost is entered in the 'Item number' field, and the quantity is entered in the 'Ordered quantity' field.
-If the discount in kind is an item sold at a reduced price, this price is entered in the 'Sales price' field.
+A discount in kind can be specified instead of an amount or percentage.
+The item number of the item offered at no extra cost is specified in the 'Item number' field, and the quantity is specified in the 'Ordered quantity' field.
+If the discount in kind is an item sold at a reduced price, this price is specified in the 'Sales price' field.
 Discounts in kind can also be combined with regular percentage or fixed amount discounts.

 Outcome

-The process will result in that discounts will be allocated automatically according to the defined discount model and discount number.
+The process results in that discounts are allocated automatically according to the defined discount model and discount number.

 The diagram below illustrates the structure of a discount model.